Applications are open. Apply by February 28, 2026.

 Maine-Bridge gives middle and high school STEM (science, technology, engineering, and math) educators the opportunity to step directly into the world of real scientific research.
 Over the course of a two-week summer externship, teachers work alongside Maine scientists to tour research facilities, practice using research equipment and analysis software, and gain an insider’s view of the cutting-edge research happening across the state.

-During the program, teachers collaborate with a supportive cohort and work closely with education specialists at MMSA to transform their research experiences into engaging learning opportunities for students.
-Participants build practical skills in data collection, analysis, and scientific communication while creating curricula that strengthens students’ understanding of STEM principles and pathways.
+During the program, teachers work with a supportive cohort and MMSA education specialists to turn research experiences into engaging learning for students.
+Participants build skills in data collection, analysis, and scientific communication while developing curriculum that strengthens students’ understanding of STEM principals and pathways.

 • A June Kickoff Event to meet your cohort and prepare for your research placement